Idrinths-Stellaris-Mods/Mod-Tools/README.md

 ## Current Features

-This Application helps modding stellaris by:
+This Application helps modding Stellaris by:

-- finding files overwritten by multiple mods
+- finding files overwritten by multiple mods [since [1.0.0]
-- create automatic patches as for text-based files(if possible)
+- create automatic patches as for text-based files(if possible) [since 1.1.0]
-- consider dependants as desired collisions(i.e. not re-patching)
+- consider dependants as desired collisions(i.e. not re-patching) [since 1.1.0]
+- create an automatic patch where possible [since 1.2.0]

 ## Future Plans